Martin-Weiss/registry/README.md

 Scripts to create a registry with portus

+This is prepared for podman on SLES 15 SP2 so podman needs to be installed..
+Scripts are for /data/certificates and /data/registry - so place them there or adjust.

 1. adjust variables.txt in certificates

 2. create certificates with executing scripts in certificates